What to Eat in Tokyo, Japan A Guide to Tokyo Cuisine by JetSettingFools.com

 Best Tokyo Cuisine

-Historically, Japanese cuisine had a base of rice accompanied by miso soup, grilled or raw fish and fresh or pickled vegetables.
-As Japan modernized – especially in the capital city of Tokyo – so has the food.
-Much of today’s Tokyo cuisine has been influenced by countries around the world – mostly so by China (which is how ramen wiggled its way into being a must-eat in Tokyo!).
+Historically, Japanese cuisine has a base of rice accompanied by miso soup, grilled or raw fish and fresh or pickled vegetables.
+As Japan modernized, so has the food.

 Michelin Star Restaurants Tokyo